 These questions must be completed on Blackboard by 3 AM before the next day’s JiTT class session.
 Blackboard will not allow you to complete the quiz after that deadline.
 The reading assignments will provide you with a foundation of knowledge about the topic to be covered.
 Class sessions will then focus on discussing areas of student-identified confusion & difficulty, and any major concepts for that topic.
 JiTT class sessions will make use of the Classroom Response System (CRS) to foster an interactive learning experience - and to provide you with real-time feedback on your ability to apply knowledge to solve clinically relevant problems.
 The technique of Peer Instruction (Mazur, 1996) related to solving CRS questions will be used to facilitate active learning.
 Using the feedback you obtain from the CRS, you can immediately judge your level of mastery of the topic, rather than waiting to see if you can pass a block exam.
 Response histograms will be used as "teachable moments" if the vast majority of the class is unable to select the correct answer(s).
 The 5-6 possible points earned from the online pre-class quizzes before JiTT sessions will contribute to the 10% of course grade determined by JiTT performance.
 The following topics will be addressed in JiTT sessions:

 Over 700 interactive quiz questions on 35 topic areas covered during the course have been authored and placed online to help students determine their level of mastery, and increase learning about the various topics covered during the course.
 A majority of these questions contain clinical vignettes.
 Each question provides interactive feedback with an explanation of correct & incorrect responses.
 These quizzes are organized by thematic blocks, and have been authored using Adobe Flash (swf files).
-They are available 24/7, and are open to the public (see "Quizzes" link on the 2nd tier bar at the top of this web page).
+They are available 24/7, and are open to the public.

 We have 10 progress exams scheduled, plus an NBME shelf exam as a final exam.
 The NBME shelf exam will count for 25% of your course grade.
 On progress exams, you will be held responsible for the lecture material, laboratories, lecture handouts, roundtable discussions, team-based & problem-based learning sessions, self studies and assigned readings.
 The majority of USMLE-style exam questions on block exams will focus on concepts, drug mechanisms of action and the application of knowledge in a clinical context, rather than factual recall.
-Up to 15-20% of each exam will be cover cumulative material covered on prior exams, beginning with Exam II.
-These review questions over the previous block will focus on the most important concepts & objectives, and not “minutiae”.
-Interactive versions of questions from previous progress exams are available on the Medical Pharmacology Web Site.
 Due to the uneven number of contact hours in each "Subject block", there will be a highly variable number of questions on each exam (e.g. varying from 10 to 60 questions).
 This is a consequence of the coordination of our schedule with the other 2nd year courses, and the variable number of contact hours per block.
 While there will be a variable number of questions on each exam, each question on each exam will have equal weight.

 An answer key will be posted within an hour after the exam is completed, and will remain posted until 4-5 p.m. on the day of the exam.
 Challenges to the answer key may be submitted on-line from the exam section of the course website.
 For most exams (given on Friday morning) the deadline for acceptance of key challenges will be Sunday the day after the exam.